Open Library: Book database and digital lending library

 Open Library claims to have over 20 million records in its database.
 Copies of the contents of tens of thousands of modern books have been made available from 150 libraries and publishers for ebook controlled digital lending.
 Other books including in-print and in-copyright books have been scanned from copies in library collections, library discards, and donations, and are also available for lending in digital form.
 In total, the Open Library offers copies of over 1.4 million books for what it calls "digital lending", but critics have called distribution of digital copies a violation of copyright law.

-Technical
+History

 Open Library began in 2006 with Aaron Swartz as the original engineer and leader of the Open Library's technical team.
 The project was led by George Oates from April 2009 to December 2011.
 Oates was responsible for a complete site redesign during her tenure.
 In 2015, the project was continued by Giovanni Damiola and then Brenton Cheng and Mek Karpeles in 2016.

 The site was redesigned and relaunched in May 2010.
 Its codebase is on GitHub.
 The site uses Infobase, its own database framework based on PostgreSQL, and Infogami, its own Wiki engine written in Python.
 The source code to the site is published under the GNU Affero General Public License.